tetryds/epam-dotnet-challenge/README.md

 ## Sql Challenge
 [Sql challenge solution with comments](./school-user-query.sql)

+## Execution Steps

+Launch solution using Visual Studio 2022.
+Tests can be executed through the `Test Explorer` window.

 ## Acceptance Criteria

 1. Users are able to create only one Study Group for a single Subject